vladak/pirig/weatherpi.md

 I had to replace Telegraf+InfluxDB since the latter was really memory hungry and even on 4GB RAM it entered periods of time when it was not possible to get/store data and it was just spinning on CPU.

+Note that [Prometheus does not really support running as 32-bit program](https://github.com/prometheus/prometheus/issues/4392#issuecomment-433721793) so make sure to use arm64 variant.

 Install Prometheus: